 To learn more, explore our free introduction to corporate finance course.

 There’s a fair amount of disagreement about existing exit opportunities within the corporate finance industry.
 Nonetheless, there are some frequently traveled paths for professionals who have worked in financial planning and analysis.

 A majority of corporate financial analysts remain in the industry but pursue new challenges (and higher salaries) by moving from one company to another.

 Approximately 10% of corporate financial analysts eventually transition themselves into the fields of either investment banking or private equity.
-Another 10% move into some other area of corporate FP&A management, such as sales and marketing or human resources.
+Another 10% move into some other area of corporate management, such as sales and marketing or human resources.

 About 20% of financial analysts end up going into business for themselves, becoming private business consultants.

 Because the work of corporate financial analysis encompasses such a broad range of activities, and also because the work is so critically important to a company’s growth and basic financial survival, corporate financial planning and analysis (FP&A) is a career path that offers a wide variety of opportunities and higher than average compensation.
 With the proper skill set and a natural inclination for the work, you can carve out a very satisfying career for yourself as a corporate financial analyst.